do-know/Crypt-LE/README.md

      le.pl ... --handle-as dns

+For more examples, logging configuration and all available parameters overview use `--help`:

+    le.pl --help

+### WILDCARD CERTIFICATES SUPPORT

 *_To issue a wildcard certificate, use DNS verification and specify the domain in the following format: *.some.domain._*

      le.pl ... --domains "*.some.domain" --handle-as dns --api 2

-Please note that at the moment wildcards are only supported by the v2.0 of the API, which might not be yet available live, but it is available in the testing environment.
+Please note that at the moment wildcards are only supported by the v2.0 of the API and they can only be issued if DNS verification is used.

-For more examples, logging configuration and all available parameters overview use `--help`:

-    le.pl --help

 ### PFX/P12 (IIS) SUPPORT